forestgrape/people_interactions/jurisprudence/sanctions.md

 ### Capability Control Goals
-* *Prevention of Warfare:* Prevention to acquire certain capabilities.
+* *Reduction of Military Capabilities:* Prevention to acquire certain capabilities.
 Prevention can target single goods or entire industries.
-E.g. export restrictions on electronics. // may target many other industries and civilians as well
+E.g. export restrictions on technologies to produce nuclear weapons or long-range rockets. // may target many other industries

-* *Not Supporting War:* Doing trade which supports parties doing war is suspended. // Similar to prevention, but more general i.e. possibly includes income restrictions.
+* *Reduction of the Capabilities to do War:* Sanctioning a state to reduce its ability to do war.
-   > Similar to prevention of warfare but broader (e.g. at the economic level) to prevent continuous war.
+   > Usually also includes the reduction of military capabilities.

 ### Political Goals
 * *Staying Neutral:* As staying neutral means supporting neither side in a conflict, in some asymmetric conflicts economic restrictions on invaders can be adequate.
 For example when only one country invades, warfare only takes place in the invaded country, which (usually) shoots its economy - on the other hand the economy of the invader continues running, thus continuing trade can mean supporting the invader.